DamianOsipiuk/vue-query/docs/guides/background-fetching-indicators.md

-A query's `status === 'loading'` state is sufficient enough to show the initial hard-loading state for a query, but sometimes you may want to display an additional indicator that a query is refetching in the background.
+A query's `isLoading` or `status === 'loading'` states are sufficient enough to show the initial hard-loading state for a query, but sometimes you may want to display an additional indicator that a query is refetching in the background.

-To do this, queries also supply you with an `isFetching` boolean that you can use to show that it's in a fetching state, regardless of the state of the `status` variable:
+To do this, queries also supply you with an `isFetching` boolean that you can use to show that it's in a fetching state, regardless of the state of the `isLoading` or `status` variables:

 ```vue
 <script setup>